harigopal/blog.harigopal.in/_posts/2019-10-05-application-state-is-not-the-answer.md

 This was me ignoring the _KISS_ principle.

+The _simple_ solution here would have been to isolate the _edited_ state of an entry to the component that _does_ the editing - the editor, and communicate changes to higher-level components only once those changes were persisted.
+A simple UI curtain could have been employed to ensure that users couldn't interact with unrelated parts of the UI while the edit was in progress.

 What should have been simple - making a few edits to an entry, and then saving it ended up involving _many_ different components, and is now  unnecessarily complicated because I couldn't say &ldquo;No&rdquo; to a few cool things.

 ### Application state is god; all responsibilities are centralised